percona/everest-doc/docs/release-notes/Percona-Everest-0.10.1-(2024-05-16).md

 - [EVEREST-1054](https://perconadev.atlassian.net/browse/EVEREST-1054) - While setting up a PostgreSQL database cluster, we encountered an issue with the retention copies not working when using the minIO bucket for backups and restores.
 This problem resulted in the restored cluster becoming unresponsive and entering an unknown state.
 The issue has been resolved now.

 - [EVEREST-979](https://perconadev.atlassian.net/browse/EVEREST-979) - When the retention were specified in a backup schedule, the Everest operator successfully deleted the backup objects from Kubernetes.
 However, it failed to clean up the data on S3.
-The issue has been resolved now.
+This issue has been resolved now.

 ### Backups